mlochbaum/BQN/doc/search.md

         4‿4‿4 ⊒ 3‿2⥊4

-But the seached-in argument doesn't have to be a list either!
+But the searched-in argument doesn't have to be a list either!
 It can also be an array of higher rank.
 Rank 0 isn't allowed: if you want to "search" a unit, you're probably just looking for [match](match.md).

 The searched-in argument is treated as a list of its major cells.
 It's the rank of these major cells—let's call this rank `c`—that determines how the searched-for argument is treated.
 That argument must have rank `c` or more, and it's treated as an array of `c`-cells.
 For example, if the left argument to `⊐` is a rank-2 table, then each 1-cell (row) of `𝕩` is searched for independently, yielding one number in the result: a 0-cell.